If I’m not admitted to the Dual Degree program, will I automatically be considered for the Master of Science in Technology Innovation (MSTI)?

 Is this considered a STEM program?
 Does it allow for OPT extension?

-Yes, it is considered a STEM program and MSTI students are eligible for OPT.
-For specific questions about OPT, please visit the UW International Student Services office.
+Yes, it is considered a STEM program and MSTI students are eligible for OPT plus the 24 month extension.
+For specific questions about OPT, please visit the UW International Student Services office website.

 What kind of jobs will I be eligible for after completing this program?